 The Harry Chapin Memorial Run Against Hunger is organized and managed by a commitee of volunteers and is a registered 501(c)3 non-profit organization.
 Your donations are greatly appreciated and are tax deductible to the fullest extent of the law.

-In Croton-on-Hudson, we helped establish the Cortlandt Emergency Food Bank and continue to support it and such organizations as the Croton Caring Committee, Caring for the Homeless of Peekskill (C.H.O.P.), Hillside Food Outreach in Pleasantville, Food Bank for Westchester, and WhyHunger.
+In Croton-on-Hudson, we helped establish the Cortlandt Emergency Food Bank, which continues to fight hunger locally, helping our friends and neighbors, more than 30 years later.
+We continue to support it and such organizations as the Croton Caring Committee, Caring for the Homeless of Peekskill (C.H.O.P.), Hillside Food Outreach in Pleasantville, Food Bank for Westchester, and WhyHunger.

 In 2007, through the efforts of former Croton resident and now US State Department Officer Robert Kerr, we linked up with two Kenyan marathon stars: Tegla Loroupe, two time NYC Marathon winner; and Paul Tergat, NYC Marathon winner in 2004, on a humanitarian project dear to Tegla’s heart.
 In recognition of this developing relationship the Run Against Hunger decided to make a substantial contribution toward building a kitchen at Tegla’s planned Peace Academy in Kapenguria, Kenya.